 Subsection (e) provides that, with one exception, this section does not apply to any property transferred to a surviving spouse by means of a nonprobate transfer or a right of survivorship designation.
 After all, if the property is transferred to a surviving spouse by the decedent then the surviving spouse should not have further rights to that property or claims against the decedent's estate by virtue of the transfer.
-The one exception is for purposes of to the elective share.
+The one exception is for purposes of ascertaining elective-share rights in those states that have adopted an augmented-estate approach to the elective share.